gappeah/Hospital-Management/README.md

 # Hospital Management System

-Currently working on this Django application provides a robust platform for managing various aspects of hospital operations, aiming to streamline workflows and enhance patient care.
+A Django application provides a robust platform for managing various aspects of hospital operations, aiming to streamline workflows and enhance patient care.

 ## Features